brianbrunner/hipache-zk/README.md

 dotCloud proxy2 uses either a Redis or ZooKeeper server (or both) to manage its configuration (and to share its state across the multiple workers).
-You can use the Redis server to change its configuration while it's running or simply check the health state of a backend.
+You can use the Redis/ZooKeeper server to change its configuration while it's running or simply check the health state of a backend.

     {